The World at War: Additional episodes

-So extensive was the amount of footage both shot and meticulously collected by Isaacs and his team that much went unused in the original 26-episode series.
+So extensive was the amount of footage both shot and collected by Isaacs and his team that much went unused in the original 26-episode series.
 As a result, eight further documentaries were commissioned by Thames Television, ranging from 30 minutes to 100 minutes in length.
 The topics of these additional programmes include the theories and myths surrounding Hitler's death, the Auschwitz death camp, Germany under the rule of the Nazis, and a full interview with Hitler's personal secretary Traudl Junge.
 Due to Laurence Olivier being unavailable these additional documentaries were narrated instead by actor Eric Porter.
-These were released as a bonus to the VHS version and have been included on all DVD and blu-ray sets of the series since.
+These were released as a bonus to the VHS version and have been included on all DVD and Blu-ray sets of the series since.

 The additional episodes and their original UK broadcast dates (where known) are: